Presentation & Initial Investigations

 - Unable to self isolate in communal living

 - Unable to care for self or be cared for at home*

 - Decompensation of underlying chronic disease (acute kidney injury, DKA, first-time seizure)

 Critical Care Consultation Criteria

-- Requires 40% oxygen or greater to keep sats above 92%
+- Requires greater than 50% oxygen to keep sats above 92%

 - Unresolved lactate above 4 after resuscitation

 Do not intubate without consulting critical care if possible.

 Do not place patients who have suspected or confirmed COVID-19 on non-invasive ventilation.